Did you know?

 All of our services, none more so than our residential parenting programme, address the need for intervention when children are young in cases of intergenerational cycles of abuse.
 It estimated that the annual economic impact of child abuse, family violence and children being uplifted on New Zealand communities is $2 billion a year.

 Anecdotally, adult care-leavers have been saying for many years that intervention to help their parents, rather than only the children, would have had better outcomes for the whole family.
 Recent Christchurch-based research by Superu corroborates this, saying that a ‘whole-of family approach to address the multiple and complex issues within families and whanau’ is a key protective factor in enabling at-risk young people to achieve good educational and employment outcomes (Superu, April 2017).
-Both our parenting and our Refocus programmes take this holistic whole-family approach; while placing the child(ren)’s wellbeing at their centre, the parents are included, coached and supported throughout the journey.
+Our parenting programme takes this holistic whole-family approach; while placing the child(ren)’s wellbeing at their centre, the parents are included, coached and supported throughout the journey.
 Moreover, our parenting programme is the only one of its kind in Canterbury to support fathers as well as mothers.

 The same report also found the need for ‘accessible and supportive social, community and health services, such as counselling to support children and adults through the healing process.’
-Our counselling service is accessible for all and supports families and children on our Refocus and our parenting programmes.
+Our counselling service is accessible for all and supports families and children on our parenting programme.

 In our more than 120 years of operation, we have consistently adapted to the meet the needs of the community, meaning our services play a unique, essential and relevant part in creating stronger families and communities.